What do you do when someone dies

 An executor is someone who is named in the will as responsible for dealing with the estate.
 The executors of a will are among the most important people to inform when someone dies.

 As an executor, you may have to apply for a special legal authority before you can deal with the estate – this is called probate.
 Although there are some exceptions, it is usually against the law for you to start sharing out the estate or to get money from the estate until you have a Grant of Probate or ‘letters of administration (if there is not a will)’.
 Read more about what your responsibilities entail as the executor of a will.

 How to redirect post after someone has died

 When someone has died, you can use the Royal Mail Redirection service to ensure you receive the deceased person’s mail for up to four years.
 You will need to provide valid identification, such as the original death certificate, when you complete the ‘special circumstances’ form.
 You can apply at a Post Office branch or by post.
 The amount you pay will depend on the duration of the redirection service and the location of your property

 Need more support?

-Dealing with death is one of the hardest things in life, so you can be forgiven if it all gets overwhelming at times.
+Knowing what to do when someone dies is one of the hardest things in life, so you can be forgiven if it all gets overwhelming at times.
 For more emotional or practical support on what to do when someone dies, the likes of Citizens Advice and GOV.UK have information that can help.
-For our part, you can contact Legal & General on 0800 137 101 for all bereavement claims – our team will be sensitive to your situation as we know this can be a difficult time.
+For our part, you can contact Legal & General on 0800 137 1010800 137 101 for all bereavement claims – our team will be sensitive to your situation as we know this can be a difficult time.